 Chlorine Poisoning: Toxicity Causes, Symptoms, and Treatment Options

-Causes of Chlorine Poisoning
+Causes of chlorine poisoning

 Chlorine is present in nature as a yellow-green gas.
 It reacts with water to form two highly toxic acids called hydrochloric acid and hypochlorous acid.
 Ingesting or inhaling chlorine in very large amounts can be poisonous for living organisms.
 Combining products that have chlorine in them with other chemicals can also lead to the emission of dangerous chlorine gases.

-Even though it is highly toxic, but when used in very low concentrations, chlorine has a wide variety of applications for households and industries.
+Even though it is highly toxic, when used in very low concentrations, chlorine has a wide variety of applications for households and industries.
 The antibacterial properties of chlorine are effective in killing and preventing bacterial growth.
 However, such widespread use of chlorine is one of the major causes of chlorine poisoning.
 Some of the common uses of chlorine are:

 • Manufacturing of PVC or polyvinyl chloride, which is a regular variety of plastic.